awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/ml-model-package-images.md

  If you want to package your model artifacts with the inference image, include the artifacts in the `Dockerfile`\.

  If you want to load your model artifacts dynamically, store those artifacts separately in a compressed file \(\.tar\.gz\) in Amazon S3\.
 When creating the model package, specify the location of the compressed file, and SageMaker extracts and copies the contents to the container directory `/opt/ml/model/` when running your container\.
-When publishing your model package, those artifacts are published as well and stored in AWS Marketplace owned Amazon S3 buckets inaccessible by the buyer directly\.
+When publishing your model package, those artifacts are published and stored in AWS Marketplace owned Amazon S3 buckets that are inaccessible by the buyer directly\.

 ### Step 2: Building and testing the image locally<a name="ml-step-2-building-and-testing-the-image-locally"></a>